squell/tinyTwofish/README.txt

 ;
 ; Increasing KEY_SIZE to 192 or 256 will increase SRAM size with 8/16
 ; bytes if TAB_key=0; as well as increase ROM footprint.
 ;
+; Certain configurations are sub-optimal, in the sense that they have no ; advantage over another configuration.
+These are omitted from config.txt.
+;
 ; Range of supported MCU's:
 ; - tinyTwofish can run on ATtiny13 with KEY_SIZE=128 and KEY_SIZE=192